leonpoint/ocprojekt/README.md

   - Add multiple parameters which can be set according to needs and training goal
   - Visualize both the learning progress and all explored routes

 In order to run this project, open the file Hurdler.nlogo in NetLogo and follow the given instructions.

+Written by Leon Wöhrl and Alexander Wagner - January 2017